Tangier Travel Guide: Africa's Gateway City at the Strait of Gibraltar

 The beach and the Corniche: Tangier's city beach runs east from the port for several kilometres, backed by the wide Avenue Mohamed VI (the Corniche).
 The beach is popular with locals in summer and pleasant for walking year-round.
 Further east, the beach at Cap Spartel — where the Atlantic meets the Mediterranean — is wilder and more dramatic.
 The Hercules Caves near Cap Spartel, where the sea has carved a cave through the headland with a sea-facing opening shaped (unmistakably) like Africa, are one of the stranger natural attractions in Morocco.

 Getting to Tangier: High-speed trains from Casablanca (2 hours 10 minutes, Al Boraq TGV) and regular trains from Fez (4.5 hours) and Rabat (3.5 hours).
-Ferries from Algeciras (Spain) take 35 minutes and dock at the Tanger Med port east of the city; a connecting bus runs to the city centre.
+Ferries from Algeciras (Spain) take 35 minutes and dock at the Tanger Med port east of the city; a connecting bus runs to the city center.
 The Tanger Med port has expanded enormously in recent years and is now the largest port in Africa and the Mediterranean.
 Many of our Morocco tours from Tangier start or finish here, making use of the train connections and the dramatic entry point the city provides.

 Ready to experience Morocco?

-Contact Omar & Issam and get a personalised itinerary within 1 hour.
+Contact Fez Cultural Tours and get a personalized itinerary within 1 hour.

 More from Our Blog